CPD requirements for Fellows practising in New Zealand

 The annual minimum CPD requirement for New Zealand Fellows is 100 credits for the calendar year (1 January to 31 December) according to the MyCPD Framework.
 CPD submissions are due by 31 March of the following year, e.g. the 2018 CPD due date is 31 March 2019.
 This requirement applies to Fellows practising full-time or part-time.

-Download the MyCPD Framework, which outlines the educational value of CPD activities in 5 categories.
+MyCPD Framework outlines the educational value of CPD activities in 5 categories.

-Download the CPD Participation Policy, which outlines the RACP standards for participation in CPD by Fellows and non-Fellows.
+CPD Participation Policy (current, from February 2016) (PDF) outlines the current RACP standards for participation in CPD by Fellows and non-Fellows.

 For more information about the MyCPD program, refer to 'What is MyCPD?'.